biobakery/GaPLAC/README.md

 3. Open a console in GaPLAC's root folder and run `julia`.

-4. At the Julia prompt, enter `]activate .`, then `instantiate`.
+4. At the Julia prompt, press `]` to access the package manager's prompt, then enter `activate .`, and `instantiate`.
 This will install the required packages.
 Use backspace to get back to the normal Julia prompt, and run `exit()` to quit Julia.

 5. If on Mac/UNIX, to use `./gaplac ...` format, you may need to run `chmod u+x ./gaplac`.